hyperdargo/DTEmpire-Optimized/README.md

-# DTEmpire-Optimized
+# DTEmpire Optimized

-The *dtempire optimized* Minecraft pack boosts FPS, updates HUD/UI, adds mob animations, and quality-of-life features, blending Vanilla feel with mods, shaders, and textures for smoother, enhanced gameplay.
+The *DTEmpire Optimized* Minecraft pack is crafted to elevate your gameplay while preserving that authentic Vanilla feel.
+Featuring FPS boosts, refined HUD/UI, improved mob animations, and various quality-of-life enhancements, this pack combines essential mods, shaders, and resource textures to deliver a smoother, more immersive experience.

+Enjoy the best of Minecraft with optimized performance, stunning visuals, and seamless gameplay tailored for an authentic yet refreshed adventure.